VitorColley/review_blog/README.md

 # review_blog

 A lightweight Ruby on Rails application for creating and browsing reviews, items, categories, tags and comments.
-This app uses Rails 8 with importmap/ Propshaft for JavaScript and ships with a simple SQLite development database.
+This app uses Rails 8 with a simple SQLite development database.

 **This README** documents how to get the application running locally and how to run tests